-You’ll have, at most, £8,009 if you study in London and don’t live with your parents - and up to £3,387 in a maintenance grant to last you the year.
+You’ll have about £12,382 (2021-2022 academic year) in a maintenance loan to last you the year if you live away from home in London, but the amount will depend on your household income.
 This may seem like an eye watering figure, more money than you’ve ever had in your bank account, but trust me, unless your parents are prepared to prop you up you’ll need to budget and count those pennies.

 If you live at home, penny pinching may seem like an alien phrase, while you’ll have absolutely no idea about the price of anything.
 And having to pay utility bills will just sound foreign.